 iTunes - I use a single iTunes ID for all my Apple devices as well as my family.
 This allows all my iTunes (music, videos, book) and App Store (apps) purchases to be available on all devices.
 While I was initially excited with the prospect of the new iOS 8 Family Sharing feature, I was disappointed to learn that it doesn't support iTunes Match (see below) so I'm unable to use it.
 I use the same iTunes id for work and personal, for iCloud and iMessage.
 However, my wife and kids each have a unique Apple ID that they use for iCloud and iMessage (see below).

-Apple Music - I'm not a fan and I don't subscribe.
+Apple Music - Update 26 March I purchased a family subscription for my wife and three kids and we love Apple Music.
 I have a large MP3 music collection in my iTunes library.
 I also subscribe to Sirius/XM satellite radio in my two cars and use the mobile app extensively to listen to music both at home when connected to wi-fi as well as when traveling and using cellular with unlimited data from AT&T (DirecTV 2016 promotion)

 iTunes Match - I'm a huge fan and for $24.99 a year, it's a bargain.
 Our family has a large number of playlists which are available on all our devices.
 Unfortunately, iTunes Match doesn't support Family Sharing isn't supported so each of our devices (maximum of 10) needs to log into the same iTunes account.
 I hope Apple addresses this limitation.